Tooth Craft for Kids (Easy Dental Health Activity)

 Glue the toothbrush and toothpaste onto the hands and arms of the tooth.

-Now it is time to add details onto the tooth.
 Use markers and small scraps of paper to add eyes and mouth to the tooth.
 You can also have your child add a bow tot he top of his/her tooth.

 Add details to make the tooth's face.